Estimating population average treatment effects from experiments with noncompliance: Discussion

 \section{Discussion}

-The simulation results presented in Section \ref{sim} show that the PATT-C estimator outperforms its unadjusted counterpart when the compliance rate is low.
+The simulation results presented in Section~\ref{sim} show that the PATT-C estimator outperforms its unadjusted counterpart when the population compliance rate is low.
 Of course, the simulation results depend on the particular way we parameterized the compliance, selection, treatment assignment, and response schedules.

-In particular, the strength of correlation between the covariates and compliance governs how well the estimator will perform, since \ref{compliance-model} of the estimation procedure is to predict who \textit{would be} a complier in the RCT control group, had they been assigned to treatment.
+In particular, the strength of correlation between the covariates and compliance governs how well the estimator will perform, since \ref{compliance-model} of the estimation procedure predicts who \textit{would be} a complier in the RCT control group, had they been assigned to treatment.
 If it is difficult to predict compliance using the observed covariates, then the estimator will perform badly because of noise introduced by incorrectly treating noncompliers as compliers.
 Further research should be done into ways to test how well the model of compliance works in the population or explore models to more accurately predict compliance in RCTs.
 Accurately predicting compliance is not only essential for yielding unbiased estimates of the average causal effects for target populations, it is also useful for researchers and policymakers to know which groups of individuals are unlikely to comply with treatment.

-In the OHIE trial, less than half of those selected to receive Medicaid benefits actually enrolled.
-The compliance ensemble accurately classified compliance status for 78\% of treated RCT participants using only the pretreatment covariates as features.
-While we don't know how well the compliance ensemble predicts for the control group, the control group should be similar to the treatment group on pretreatment covariates because of the RCT randomization.
-The model's performance on the training set suggests that compliance is not purely random and depends on observed covariates.
-This gives evidence in favor of using the proposed estimator.
+In the OHIE trial, less than one-third of those selected to receive Medicaid benefits actually enrolled.
+We accurately classified compliance status for 78\% of treated RCT participants using only the pretreatment covariates as features.
+While we do not know how well the compliance ensemble predicts for the control group, the control group should be similar to the treatment group on pretreatment covariates because of the RCT randomization.
+The model's performance on the training set suggests that compliance is not purely random and depends on observed covariates, which gives evidence in favor of using PATT-C.